 TAMPA -- Mayor Bob Buckhorn on Thursday promoted a veteran city administrator to be his chief of staff and named a St. Petersburg investment banker as the city's new chief financial officer.

-The new chief of staff is Santiago Corrada, who in his seven years with the city has served as administrator for neighborhood services, the convention center, tourism, recreation and cultural arts.
+The new chief of staff is Santiago Corrada, a 7-year city employee who has served as the city's administrator for neighborhood services, the convention center, tourism, recreation and cultural arts.

 Corrada, 47, also leads the city's efforts to plan for the 2012 Republican National Convention.
 His salary will be $153,004.
-He replaces Darrell Smith, who retired when former Mayor Pam Iorio left office.
-Corrada's nomination is scheduled to go to the City Council for confirmation on May 5.
+He will replace Darrell Smith, who retired when former Mayor Pam Iorio left office.
+His nomination is scheduled to go to the City Council for confirmation on May 5.

-A graduate of the University of Miami, Corrada was director of parks and recreation for the city of Miami before coming to Tampa in 2004.
-He started his career as an elementary school special education teacher and rose to a job as principal of Miami Edison Senior High School during 17 years with the Miami-Dade school system before coming to Tampa in 2004.
+A graduate of the University of Miami, Corrada was director of parks and recreation for the city of Miami and spent 17 years in the Miami-Dade school system before coming to Tampa in 2004.

 Buckhorn, who met Little 20 years ago when she worked with William R. Hough & Co., praised her as knowledgeable, calm, methodical and detail-oriented.

 If she is confirmed by the City Council, Little would earn $160,659 annually.
-A resident of unincorporated Hillsborough County, she is scheduled to start work May 9 and will serve in an interim capacity until she moves inside the city limits and can be confirmed by the City Council.
+A resident of unincorporated Hillsborough County, she is scheduled to start work May 9 and is expected to serve in an interim capacity until she moves inside the city limits and is confirmed by the City Council.